senthil-sekar/aspnet-mvc-openid-pkce/README.md

 # ASP.NET MVC OpenId PKCE
-This project is a sample implementation of OpenID Connect with PCKE flow in ASP.NET MVC
+This project is a sample implementation of setting up OpenID Connect client with PCKE flow in ASP.NET MVC